Best Brighton Restaurants

 SEAFOOD

-Riddle & Finns
+Riddle & Finns The Lanes

 This restaurant is for seafood enthusiasts and perfect for special occasions with its all day international menu which caters to all tastes.
 Riddler & Finns only use fresh and local ingredients cooked by the passionate chefs to create nourishing and flavoursome dishes.
 It’s a very popular place to stop for a bite to eat whilst exploring Brighton’s Lanes.